jastice/proptests/props.md

 ## Examples

+All our examples are contained in the `props` package object.

+### A continuous function on reals: Logistic curve

+Function `logistic` -- a one-argument function on Double.

+Looking at the graph, it seems the following holds:

+* strictly monotonic increasing
+* all values are > -1 and < 1
+* dot-symmetry around 0

+As we will find out from encoding those properties in ScalaCheck, our data type does not quite fit the assumptions from pure math; calculations with very large or small numbers yield unexpected results:

+* strict monotonicity is violated, because `Double` is actually kind of discrete.
+* infinity-bounds (-1,1) are reached with non-infinite numbers.

+Binary operations on floating point numbers are even more problematic:

+* results are often imprecise
+* addition and multiplication are not properly associative
+* equality is not exact
+* complementary operations are not always reversible exactly (mutliplication, division)
+* in general, a lot of nice math properties are sacrificed for performance and flexibility

+Adjust your types and tests!

 ### A supposedly well-behaved simple function: GCD

 We know or can guess some basic mathematical properties about GCD: